TejaKoripellaUwU/RadonRoverSimulation/README.md

-# Design Document: GAYDARS (Gamma accumulation yield detector autonomous robot simulator):
+# Design Document: GAYDAR (Gamma Accumulation Yield Detecting Autonomous Robot):

 Create a pygame simulation of a a robot navigating an enviornment to identify a single source of gamma radiation